vincentt-cmd/vincentt-cmd/README.md

 ## About Me

-I am currently a dual enrolled student (high school senior) pursuing an Associate of Science in Cyberseurity and my IGETC.
+I am currently a dual-enrolled high school student pursuing my Associate of Science in Cyberseurity, which I will have by June, 2026.

 ## Projects